GLOBAL MARKETS-War and prospect of rate hikes hoist dollar, gilt wipeout hits Treasuries

 By Selena Li

-HONG KONG, Oct 11 (Reuters) - Asian stockmarkets fell and the dollar rose on Tuesday with investors worried about rising interest rates and an escalation in the Ukraine war, while Treasury yields leapt as an unnerving collapse in British gilts ricocheted around global bond markets.
+HONG KONG, Oct 11 (Reuters) - Asian stock markets fell and the dollar rose on Tuesday with investors worried about rising interest rates and an escalation in the Ukraine war, while Treasury yields leapt as a collapse in British gilts unnerved global bond markets.

-"Risk aversion has dominated," said National Australia Bank currency strategist Rodrigo Catril, with renewed Russian attacks on Ukrainian cities and global recession fears worrying markets.
+"Risk aversion has dominated," said National Australia Bank currency strategist Rodrigo Catril, as renewed Russian attacks on Ukrainian cities and global recession fears worried markets.

-"Sentiment has also not been helped by a big core global bond sell off led by UK gilts, notwithstanding a flurry of announcements designed to calm UK debt markets," he added.
+"Sentiment has also not been helped by a big core global bond sell off led by UK gilts, notwithstanding a flurry of announcements designed to calm UK debt markets."

+The Bank of England (BOE) on Tuesday expanded its emergency bond purchase programme to include inflation-linked gilts.

+The purchase, each up to 5 billion pounds ($5.51 billion), will act as backstop to restore orderly market conditions, the central bank said.

-Treasury yields jumped when trading resumed after Monday's U.S. holiday, with 30-year yields US30YT=RR up 11 basis points to an almost nine-year high of 3.956%.
+Treasury yields jumped when trading resumed after Monday's U.S. holiday, with 30-year yields US30YT=RR up as much as 11 basis points to an almost nine-year high of 3.959% on Tuesday.
 US/

-Bonds globally have been sideswiped by the rout in gilts, amid fears pension funds were forced into fire sales and British promises of more tax details and extra emergency measures from the Bank of England have done little to stem the selling.

-The backdrop, meanwhile, is of ever higher interest rates and nerves are fraying ahead of Thursday's release of U.S. inflation data which could set the stage for another big hike from the Federal Reserve in November.
+The backdrop of the bond market rout is ever higher interest rates.
+Nerves are fraying ahead of Thursday's release of U.S. inflation data which could set the stage for another big hike from the Federal Reserve in November.

 "Inflation is stubborn, and the Fed needs to go beyond, above beyond what the market is expecting," said Tai Hui, chief Asia-Pacific market strategist at J.P.
 Morgan Asset Management.